 With so much content locked behind so many different paywalls, subscription fatigue will eventually hit a tipping point.
 As painful as it was to deal with the cable companies, at least you could get all the channels.
 In this new à-la-carte age, nobody can afford to watch everything.

 Some in the entertainment industry envision a future where aggregation companies will give consumers a one-stop-shop for streaming services.
-They could pay a single monthly payment and get all the content without the hassles of dealing with separate companies.
+They could pay a single monthly payment and get all the content and features like on-demand streaming, a TV streaming guide, and downloadable content, without the hassles of dealing with separate companies.
 A survey by LEK Consulting found that two-thirds of respondents were interested in streaming aggregators.

 You can already see hints of this future in the way Amazon Channels lets you manage subscriptions through Amazon Prime.
 Many smart TVs are seamlessly surfacing content from your various streaming apps.